ConfigurationInTheDevOpsAge/ConfigurationInTheDevOpsAge/README.md

 **Why?**: Intent for configuration

 ## Related Work
-We placed related papers into the context of our model.
+We placed 18 related papers into the context of our model.
+The first four can also be found in the paper.

 ### Software Configuration Engineering in Practice
 ![Dimensions of Software Configuration Engineering in Practice](/images/ska_18.png "Dimensions of Software Configuration Engineering in Practice")